Div441/Div441/README.md

 ### Hi,
- 🔭 I’m currently a student at 42 SG.
+ 🔭 I'm currently a student working on some projects.

 🌱 Current projects:
 - Fractal: A computer graphics project that generates fractals.